Customized tours

 Eliseevsky grocery store

-The house located in the historic center of Moscow in Tverskaya street which attracts visitors not only with delicacies but also with exquisite interiors and unique decoration.
-Entering this grocery store you feel like a guest at the reception in a rich palace.read more
+This mansion, located in the historic center of Moscow on Tverskaya street, attracts visitors not only with delicacies but also with its exquisite interiors and unique decoration.
+Entering this grocery store you feel like a guest at a reception in a rich palace.

 Izmaylovo souvenir's market